-Maleficent: Mistress of Evil hits theaters this month.
+Maleficent: Mistress of Evil hits Disney+ in May.
 See what we thought of the latest Disney spin in Maleficent 2 and grab some fun activities for the kids.

 Some familiar faces join interesting new characters in this sequel and we think Maleficent: Mistress of Evil makes a great October family night at the movies.

 I brought my son Oscar (10) with me to this screening and I’m sharing my thoughts in this parent’s guide to the fantastical and sometimes dark Maleficent 2.

 Thanks to Disney for providing tickets to this screening.
 All opinions are my own.